What is customer satisfaction (CSAT) survey?

 Demographic questions can be helpful in understanding what audiences or customer segments you are excelling with or under serving.
 We recommend getting as much of this data from your customer database or CRM, instead of asking for it in a survey whenever possible.
-Below are some potential demographic questions you can add to your survey.
+Below are some potential demographic questions you can add to your customer satisfaction survey.

 - Employment Status